ivanacollg/lsd_slam/README.md

 Changes are mostly:
 * Use Qt5 instead of 4
 * Fixed compiler errors and warnings
+* Fixed segmentation faults caused by changes that were introdued in the g2o library
 * Improved CMakeLists.txt
 * Formatted according to ROS coding style
 * Updated this README